 My journal had a mixed year, it got off to such a great start when my post on User Experience got great coverage and managed to rack up 13.5k views on Medium with around 250 appreciations.
 This was a great start to my journal and really showed me that my ideas behind it would work if I implemented them correctly.
 However unfortunately I never capitalised on this and instead of following up with further posts I actually posted nothing.
 This was really disappointing for me because the post performed so well and actually picked me up a fair number of new followers especially on Medium and I didn’t use that to my advantage.
 However I have to look at this with perspective, my year was crazy and I often had multiple things playing on my mind that would just stall any ideas in my writing.
 I can’t be too hard on myself, it was never going to be easy, however now 2018 is here I really hope I can pick up what I started in the first few months of 2017.

 Finally there is my shop, I had and still do have so many good ideas for this.
 However the time to implement them last year was just non-existent and to be honest I didn’t want to get into a position that I would let any customers down if I did get orders.
 So my aim for 2018 is to really push on with my products and get my shop up and running.
+This year it has been good to work and discuss selling prints with close friend, James Dixon, who is also an artist.
+James founded Lines Behind, an online store that sells art prints, he has a great location range that includes some fantastic newcastle prints.
 I will hopefully have some updates on that over the next few months so keep coming back or give me a follow to stay updated.

 All in all 2017 was a year I will never forget for so many reasons, I am pleased that with everything going on I was still able to keep Handcrafting Pixels updated.
 However as mentioned above, of course I am disappointed in the lack of journal posts and shop activity, which is something I will look to put right this year.
 On top of that I have already started so many great projects for 2018 that I can’t wait to share, one that should be coming around the end of January.